kevinfrei/Arduino2Make/README.md

 VS Code auto-complete, which is pretty excellent.

 I can build using 24 cores in a few seconds, and then I flash the firmware.
-Works like a charm from both my Windows AMD Ryzen 5900X box, i7 MacMini, and my M1 Pro MacBook Pro.
+Works like a charm from my Windows, Linux, and Mac systems.

 I don't intend to deal with the bootloader stuff.
 That happens rarely enough it doesn't seem worth the effort.
 Just use the Arduino IDE if you have to deal with